About arc42

 Usage

-An authenticated user attempts to forge results: submit results without having played, manipulate the state/input (e.g., YEN) to obtain an illegitimate score.
+An authenticated user attempts to submit a result without having played, or sends a manipulated game state to obtain an illegitimate score.

-The backend validates consistency and rejects the operation.
+The game service validates the state server-side and rejects the operation.

 Usage

-A malicious client attempts brute force / spam against server-side “users” endpoints.
+A client attempts brute force or spam against the users service endpoints.

-Rate limiting enabled (TBD: thresholds per IP/user) and security-event logs.
+Rate limiting is enabled (TBD: thresholds per IP/user) and security events are logged.

 QS-13 (Documented external API)